Waymans/Brackets-Project-Helper/README.md

 - or upload manually with this repo's zip file.

 ## Using the Extension
-1. click on the Project Helper icon (Ph) in the toolbar
+1. click on the Folder & File Maker icon (Fm) in the toolbar
 2. write designated folder name(s) and a file name (one can be optional)
     - if folder names are excluded, the file will be made in the root directory
     - if the file name is excluded, the folder(s) will be created if not already